 Keywords: digitalization economic geography cultural industries embeddedness knowledge flows

 Also available at

-I am an associate professor at the Department of Social and Economic Geography at Uppsala University, and also affiliated to CIND (Centre for Research on Innovation and Industrial Dynamics).
+Johan Jansson is an associate professor (universitetslektor/docent) at the Department of Social and Economic Geography at Uppsala University.

-My main research interest is within economic geography with a theoretical focus on the spatial organization of economic activities using concepts such as agglomerations, local-global linkages, knowledge and knowledge flows, creative (urban) milieus and socially and spatially embedded processes of values e.g. quality, (place) branding, curation and entrepreneurship.
+His research interests in general are within the field of economic geography with a theoretical focus on the spatial organization of economic activities using concepts such as agglomerations, local-global linkages, knowledge and knowledge flows, creative (urban) milieus and socially and spatially embedded processes of values e.g. quality, (place) branding, curation and entrepreneurship.
 Empirically his focus is on for example different cultural industries (e.g. design, music, arts), the internet industry, local milieus, urban and regional development.
 Primarily he uses qualitative methods such as interviews, observations, secondary material and qualitative data analysis.

 Past projects (selected)